People often ask me, “How many hours does it take for retail sales training?”

 For a lot of associates, retail is just one step up from working at a McDonald’s.
 They have this attitude that they’re settling.

 But if you look at almost any CEO of a major company, they trace their beginnings back to working at a store.
-They had to learn about customer service.
+They had to learn about customer service .
 They had to put somebody else before themselves.
-And that early training influenced the rest of their lives.
+And that early learning influenced the rest of their lives.

-At its most basic, onboarding training needs to convey that when working in your store, the customer comes first.
+At its most basic, onboarding needs to convey that when working in your store, the customer comes first .

 A thorough onboarding takes about 5-10 hours.
 Your initial training time will vary based on the complexity of your operations and the role the employee is going to be performing.
 This really is just a practical baseline teaching about how to open/close a register, how to ring a sale, how to ship, how to stock shelves, how to pick web orders, how they will be using mobile POS on tablets, etc.

-And after all, having employees who confidently know what they are supposed to do is your goal.
+And after all, having an employee who confidently knows what they are supposed to do is your goal, not leaving them alone behind your cash registers waiting for shoppers.

 Specialty retailers concentrate most all their time on product knowledge training and that’s understandable if you look at where that attitude comes from.